Goldschmidt homers as Cardinals beat Lester, Cubs 7-3

 “You guys have seen the linescores, there’s not much confidence behind that right there,” Lester said.
 “The work we’re putting in on the side in between starts, just obviously isn’t translating into the starts.”

-The Cardinals added two more in the seventh, taking a 7-3 lead on RBI singles by Kolten Wong and DeJong.
+The Cardinals added two more in the sixth, taking a 7-3 lead on RBI singles by Kolten Wong and DeJong.
 Wong is batting .393 (11 for 28) in his last seven games.

 IN MEMORY